cars10/pick-me/README.md

 # symlink built version
 ln -sf $(pwd) path/to/tbs/node_modules/

-# then run webpack with --watch do automatically compile
-EXTRACT_CSS=true npx webpack --watch
+# build after every change
+yarn build
 ```

 ## Publishing a new version

-1. Commit your changes on develop
+1. Make your changes and create a new build with `yarn build`
-2. Update the `version` in `package.json` and commit new version
+2. Update the `version` in `package.json`
-3. Run `yarn build` and commit the `dist` folder
-4. Push develop
-5. Merge develop into master
+3. Commit
-6. Push master
+4. Push master
-7. Create new tag on master `git tag -a v0.x.x`
+5. Create new tag on master `git tag -a v0.x.x`
-8. Push tag `git push --tags`
+6. Push tag `git push --tags`
-9. Go to tbs and update sync-pick version in `package.json`
+7. Go to tbs and update sync-pick version in `package.json`
-10. Run `yarn`
+8. Run `yarn`